 Todd Zverloff’s love for comic books started with a gift from his uncle when he was a child.
 At the time, Zverloff didn’t realize it would spark an interest that would lead to him publishing his own comic books in the future.

-“You follow this character named Allen along as he goes through various different groups of people and you see that he’s conning each one of them in a different way to get something… I don’t want to say it’s a surprise or twist ending, but you do finally get uncovered… what’s being hinted at the whole story,” Zverloff explains.
+“You follow this character named Allen along as he goes through various different groups of people and you see that he’s conning each one of them in a different way to get something.
+I don’t want to say it’s a surprise or twist ending, but you do finally get uncovered… …what’s being hinted at in the whole story,” Zverloff explains.

 “What I learned is it’s not as hard as I thought,” he says.

-On Facebook, Todd was also able to connect with the illustrator of Confidence, Reinaldo Lay, an architect from Chile.
+On Facebook, Zverloff was also able to connect with Reinaldo Lay, an architect from Chile, who would become the illustrator of “Confidence.”

-“I gave him my script and he turned it into magic,” Todd says.
+“I gave him my script, and he turned it into magic,” Zverloff says.

-“Reading is reading,” Todd says.
-“It helps expand your mind and imagination, and comics I think expand your imagination even more so to a degree because you get the pictures there to tell the story with it and you get this appreciation of not just printed art, but visual art as well.
+“Reading is reading,” Zverloff says.
+“It helps expand your mind and imagination, and comics, I think, expand your imagination even more so to a degree because you get the pictures there to tell the story with it, and you get this appreciation of not just printed art, but visual art as well.
 It’s like looking at a painting and reading a book at the same time.”

 Allyson Smith is The Devil Strip’s client solutions assistant, a content creator, and writer of the monthly Tarotscopes column.